iNavFlight/inav-configurator-nightly/README.md

 # MacOS builds

-MacOS builds are not signed, so you will need to run ```xcattr -cr /path/to/your/INAV Configurator.app``` from the command line to remove the warnings about it being a downloaded application or moving it to trash when trying to launch.
+MacOS builds are not signed, so you will need to run ```xattr -cr /path/to/your/INAV Configurator.app``` from the command line to remove the warnings about it being a downloaded application or moving it to trash when trying to launch.